 The thickness of all cowhides (sometimes referred to as rawhide) is between 6mm and 10mm.
 This material's thickness makes it unsuitable for most applications, including wallets and book covers.
 In other words, it's divided into pieces you can use.
 Here's an illustration of how a cowhide is divided into top and bottom cuts after it has gone through a splitter.

-We indicate the desired leather thickness while placing our Horween leather purchase.
-Most of our products are made from leather that is 1.2-1.6mm thick.
-Each cowhide is "split" at the tannery before it is prepared for tanning and processing.
-When the hides are still wet, they need to be divided to get the final leather quality and weight.
-If the leather isn't split and shaved, the weights (thickness) will be uneven throughout the treated side of the leather and the chemicals, dyes, and/or waxes will not effectively enter the leather during the retan/color/fatliquoring step.
+Each leather hide undergoes a specific tanning process at the tannery.
+The animal hides, while still wet, need to be divided to achieve the final leather quality and uniform appearance.
+This process involves both Chrome tanning and vegetable tanning methods.
+If the leather isn't split and shaved, the weights (thickness) will be uneven throughout the surface layer, and the tanning agents, dyes, and/or waxes will not effectively enter the leather during the retan/color/fatliquoring step.

 Grading leather is not governed by any recognized standards.
 The majority of tanneries grade their leather primarily on aesthetic flaws rather than actual quality.
 However, we may divide leather into three general leather types based on the way a hide is polished and the part of the cowhide that is utilized.
 Manufacturers and merchants alike utilize these leather classifications as a means of interchangeability throughout the business.